reeseburns/Obesity-Rates/README.md

-# EXPLORATORY DATA ANALYSIS PAPER
+# Exploratory Data Analysis Paper

 ***Question:*** What is the relationship between the amount of fast food restaurant and obesity rates per states in the United States?